don35m/places-to-visit-js/README.md

-# _Address Book JS_
+# _Places I Visited JS_

-##### _App in JavaScript similar to an address book, 9/11/15_
+##### _App in JavaScript showing places I want to visit, 9/14/15_

 #### By _**Don Schemmel**_

 ## Description

-_App lets user enter a name and address for multiple people.
-If person has multiple addresses it also lets you add them for that contact._
+_App lets user enter a place they want to visit.
+App lets user set a time when they visit, landmarks, and location.Then display those properties when a user clicks on each place._

 ## Setup

 * _Clone Repository_
-* _Open address-book-js in web browser_
+* _Open places-js in web browser_

 ## Technologies Used